 - review the type of HRT you're taking and make any changes needed

-- discuss with you how to stop treatment if you decide you want to
+- give you advice on stopping treatment if you decide you want to

 Many women need treatment for a few years until most of their menopausal symptoms have passed.